arkane-systems/mousejiggler/README.md

 (Added in 1.5+): The "-m" / "--minimized" command-line switch tells MouseJiggler to start already minimized.

-The "-n" / "--noexception" command-line switch tells MouseJiggler to ignore Send errors and not create a new exception.
+(Added in 1.8+): The "-h" / "--help" command-line switch displays version and help information.

 That's it.
 Enjoy!